burcuku/home/_pages/teaching.md

 ### [CS4720 Research in Program Analysis](https://cs4720.github.io/)

-This course provides a comprehensive introduction to the field of software analysis, a critical aspect of software development and maintenance.
-We will delve into both theoretical foundations and practical applications, learning how to analyze, understand, and improve software systems.
-This course explores a comprehensive set of techniques for software analysis, including practical formal methods, model checking, static and dynamic analysis, and other key approaches to evaluating and improving software systems.
+This is a research course which provides an introduction to the field of software analysis, a critical aspect of software development and maintenance.
+In this course, we explore various techniques for software analysis, including practical formal methods, model checking, static and dynamic analysis, and other key approaches to evaluating and improving software systems.
 Through hands-on project, you will gain experience understanding and applying these techniques and presenting them using a scientific valid methodology.